RENEE MONTAGNE, HOST:

 KAKISSIS: Samaras says these will be the final austerity measures.
 And he hopes his hard line will end drachmaphobia.
 That's the fear of Greece exiting the eurozone and reverting to its previous currency, the drachma.

-For NPR News, I'm Joanna Kakissis in Athens Transcript provided by NPR, Copyright National Public Radio.
+For NPR News, I'm Joanna Kakissis in Athens Transcript provided by NPR, Copyright NPR.